ikko/sym/docs/paper/A_Principled_Framework.md

           in amortized O(1) complexity per link.
 This ensures rapid graph construction even for large numbers of entities and relationships.
-        * O(log n) for Indexed Operations: When Symbol instances are extended with the SymbolIndex built-in, operations such as insertion and search within a sorted collection of symbols can achieve O(log n) time complexity.
-This is facilitated by the underlying balanced binary search tree implementations (AVL or Red-Black trees) provided within symbol.builtins.
+        * O(log n) for Indexed Operations: When Symbol instances are extended with the SymbolIndex built-in, operations such as insertion and search within a sorted collection of symbs can achieve O(log n) time complexity.
+This is facilitated by the underlying balanced binary search tree implementations (AVL or Red-Black trees) provided within symb.builtins.
         * O(V+E) for Graph Traversals: Full graph traversals (tree(), graph()) inherently scale with the number of vertices (V) and edges (E) in the reachable subgraph.
-While this complexity is unavoidable for comprehensive traversal, «symbol»'s lean design and efficient internal representation minimize the constant factors, ensuring practical performance for moderately sized graphs.
+While this complexity is unavoidable for comprehensive traversal, «symb»'s lean design and efficient internal representation minimize the constant factors, ensuring practical performance for moderately sized graphs.
         * Memory-Aware Management: Features like immute() and slim() actively manage the memory footprint of Symbol instances.
-By elevating frequently accessed metadata to direct attributes and removing transient or unused mixins, «symbol» optimizes for cache locality and reduces overall memory consumption, which is critical for in-memory graph processing.
+By elevating frequently accessed metadata to direct attributes and removing transient or unused mixins, «symb» optimizes for cache locality and reduces overall memory consumption, which is critical for in-memory graph processing.

      5 Applications and Case Studies

-     H.A.L.42 Inc., a hypothetical leading innovator in the IC industry, leverages «symbol» across its entire product lifecycle, demonstrating  the framework's versatility in modeling complex, evolving systems.
+     H.A.L.42 Inc., a hypothetical leading innovator in the IC industry, leverages «symb» across its entire product lifecycle, demonstrating  the framework's versatility in modeling complex, evolving systems.

      5.1 IC Product Lifecycle Modeling

-     «symbol»  provides a unified language to represent and manage the IC product lifecycle from inception to customer support:
+     «symb»  provides a unified language to represent and manage the IC product lifecycle from inception to customer support:

         * Idea & Concept: High-level ideas (e.g., Project_Orion AI Accelerator) and their core